 Firebase Hosting is the static-and-edge layer of Google’s Firebase platform.
-It serves files from a global CDN, gives you free SSL, and plugs into the rest of Firebase — Auth, Firestore, Cloud Functions.
-It is not a Next.js host in the Vercel sense, and treating it like one is where most beginners get burned.
-Below is the right mental model, the baseline firebase.json, and the commands to go from zero to live.
+It serves files from a global CDN, provisions free SSL automatically, and connects to the rest of Firebase: Auth, Firestore, Cloud Functions.
+It is not a Next.js runtime in the Vercel sense, and treating it like one is where most beginners get burned.
+As of June 2026 there is also a sibling product, Firebase App Hosting, that is purpose-built for server-rendered frameworks, so the first decision is which of the two you actually want.
+Below is the mental model, the free-tier numbers, a baseline firebase.json, and the commands to go from zero to live.

 - You already use Firebase Auth, Firestore, or Cloud Functions and want one bill.

-- Your site is static HTML / a SPA / an Astro static build — not a heavy SSR app.
+- Your site is static HTML, a SPA, or an Astro/Vite static build, not a heavy SSR app.

-- You want free SSL and a global CDN without configuring anything.
+- You want free SSL and a global CDN without configuring a CA.

 - You need preview channels for sharing branches with clients.